British Rail Mark 5A: TransPennine Express

 The sets were initially to be used on services between Liverpool Lime Street and Scarborough as well as between Manchester Airport and Saltburn.
 The first set entered service between Liverpool and Scarborough on 24 August 2019.

 The Nova 3 was officially launched on 22 November 2019 at Liverpool Lime Street station alongside other members of the new Nova fleet.

 By 2022, four sets were in use daily, making them the most underutilised fleets of passenger stock in the country at five years old.
 In 2023, faults were discovered in some Mark 5A coaches, including cracks on a number of coaches.
-Soon afterwards, TransPennine Express announced plans to withdraw their Mark 5A fleet from the December 2023 timetable revision; however the sets were still leased by TPE until May 2024, and now remain in storage.
+Soon afterwards, TransPennine Express announced plans to withdraw their Mark 5A fleet from the December 2023 timetable revision; however the sets were still leased by TPE until May 2024, and remained in storage until entering service with Chiltern Railways in January 2026.

-Future

-Various discussions regarding the future use of the trains occurred – including use by Chiltern Railways on the Chiltern Main Line.